busybox11/insta-discord/README.md

 	- `INSTA_CHAT_ID`: The Instagram Chat ID to follow (can get using web browser and DM URL)
 	- `DISCORD_WEBHOOK_URL`: The Discord Webhook URL to use
 	- `DISCORD_BOT_TOKEN`: The token of the Discord bot
 	- `DISCORD_CHANNEL_ID`: The Discord channel ID to use with Instagram (preferrably the same channel as the webhook)
+	- `DISCORD_INVITE_URL`: The Discord server invite URL

 ## Features
 - [X] Send Instagram messages to Discord webhook